LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 press occurred between 100 and 1000 ms of the onset of “O” stimuli in the target stream, other responses were considered “false alarms”, and false alarms occurring between 100 and 1000 ms after an “O” onset in the *masker stream* were labeled as “responses to foils”.
+Statistical modeling of sensitivity and reaction time used the same approach as was used in Experiment 1.

 ### Analysis of pupil diameter
 Analysis of pupil diameter was carried out as in Experiment 1: trials epoched from -0.5 to 6 seconds, linear interpolation of eye blinks, trial-wise baseline subtraction and experiment-wise division by standard deviation of pupil size.
-Deconvolution of normalized pupil size data was also carried out identically to Experiment 1.
+Deconvolution and statistical analysis of normalized pupil size data was also carried out identically to Experiment 1.

 ## Results
 ### Pupillometry
+***TODO: this section not yet edited***
 Mean pupil response as a function of time split by attention, spectral channels, and gap duration trials are shown in Figure \ref{fig-voc-pupil}.
 It appears that greater pupil dilation was seen on SWITCH compared to MAINTAIN trials and on 600 ms GAP